A night under the stars in West Virginia

 In Athens, a small community located in Mercer County, West Virginia, the stars align every weekend at the Pipestem Drive-In Theater.
 Cars line the lot, families pull out lawn chairs and blankets and settle down for their favorite big screen flicks.
 The atmosphere – that combination of nostalgia and family time – is almost magical and hard to find.

 Athens is home to one of the last remaining drive-in theaters in the state.
-Of the 348 drive-in movie theaters remaining in the United States, West Virginia has only six still in operation.
+Of the 348 drive-in movie theaters remaining in the United States, West Virginia has only five still in operation.
 The youngest of West Virginia’s remaining drive-ins, the Pipestem Drive-In opened in 1972.

 Open May through September on Friday, Saturday and Sunday nights, there is room for 285 cars with sound through speakers or through your car radio.
 If you sit close to the concession stand, outdoor speakers at the stand are easy to hear as well.
 It is a throwback to earlier times but with modern conveniences.